michael-sayapin/sayap_in/content/posts/on-rewrites.md

 - ~~don't get in arguments with your developers~~,
 - only rewrite if you're absolutely cornered,
 - if you choose to rewrite, do it incrementally,
-- do not rewrite "in isolation", put rewritten parts out ASAP,
+- never rewrite "in isolation", put rewritten parts out ASAP,
-- have a suite of integration tests, but don't spend too much time on it,
+- have a suite of integration tests, but keep priorities straight,
 - dedicate 40/60 or 50/50 of time to porting and new features, the market doesn't care about your rewrite.

 ## Tale of the somewhat-successful-but-terribly-wasteful rewrite